nirberko/RealtyReach/templates/README.md

 2. Click on the "Template Marketplace" button
 3. Browse available templates and click "Add" to import them to your extension

+## Default Template

+The file `default-standard-inquiry.json` is used as the default template when a user first installs the extension.
+This template is automatically loaded and set as the default template.
+If this file cannot be loaded for any reason, the extension will fall back to a built-in default template.

 ## How to Contribute a Template

 To contribute a template to the marketplace: